108 Leonard: Reception

-Architectural critic Francis Swales said that, although the building's facade was composed similarly to nearby loft buildings because of the use of repeating motifs.
-According to Swales, "The objections are, however, unsatisfactory [...]
+When the western part of the building was completed, the New-York Tribune wrote in 1893: "It is a pity that the clock tower which surmounts the building [...] should be so high above the range of vision of passers-by in the street."
+Architectural critic Francis Swales said that, although the building's facade was composed similarly to nearby loft buildings because of the use of repeating motifs, "The objections are, however, unsatisfactory [...]
 Externally—and internally as far as least as the splendid banking-room and vestibules are concerned—it is the perfection of detail that captures one."
-Christopher Gray of The New York Times wrote that the general office was "rich and Roman, on a scale of interiors like those at the University and Metropolitan Clubs".
-When the western part of the building was completed, the New-York Tribune wrote: "It is a pity that the clock tower which surmounts the building [...] should be so high above he range of vision of passers-by in the street."
-The AIA Guide to New York City characterized the structure's clock as a "wonderful Classical clock overlooking Broadway."
+Christopher Gray of The New York Times wrote in 1993 that the general office was "rich and Roman, on a scale of interiors like those at the University and Metropolitan Clubs".
+The 2010 edition of the AIA Guide to New York City characterized the structure's clock as a "wonderful Classical clock overlooking Broadway."

 There was also some criticism of the building.
-The writer Eliot Gregory did not like the decorations atop the clock tower, writing that the decorations resembled "a monument in Greenwood (Cemetery), surmounted by a rat trap".
+The writer Eliot Gregory did not like the decorations atop the clock tower, writing in 1899 that the decorations resembled "a monument in Greenwood (Cemetery), surmounted by a rat trap".
 When Gray described the rundown building in a Times article in 1993, he said that the Leonard Street lobby contained "the tackiest fake-veneer candy stand left in the city, complete with Beirut-style rolldown steel gates".
 Although general services commissioner Kenneth J. Knuckles complained about Gray's article, Knuckles also did not dispute any of the details mentioned in the article.